UK Education system and how it works at Redfield Educate Together. Presentation from the meetings available here

 Breakfast Club and After School Club

-These run every day and can be booked and paid for online the week before.
+These run every day in the school hall and can be booked and paid for online the week before.

 A nutritious breakfast of cereal, toast, orange juice and milk is provided and there are games and activities for the children.
-This costs £2.00 a day.
-Children receiving Pupil premium may have a free space but must book it in advance.
+This costs £2.25 a day.

 After School club